dcmi/dctap-python/docs/cli/subcommands/read/index.rst

 View warnings
 :::::::::::::

-As an aid for debugging, the `dctap generate` subcommand performs various consistency checks on the CSV input and generates warnings for any anomalies or possible errors found.
+As an aid for debugging, the `dctap read` subcommand performs various consistency checks on the CSV input and generates warnings for any anomalies or possible errors found.
 Explanations of these consistency checks can be found in the descriptions of individual :term:`DCTAP Element`\s; see section :ref:`elements`.
 The option **--warnings** causes the results of these checks to be sent to stderr.
 This ensures that the warnings are kept out of the stdout streams of text, JSON, or YAML output and can thus be passed as input to other commands in a pipeline.

 .. code-block:: bash

-    $ dctap generate --warnings example2.csv
+    $ dctap read --warnings example2.csv
     DCTAP instance
         Shape
             shapeID:                 :a